estheryou/Getting-and-Cleaning-Data-Project/codebook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+##Subject
+The id of the subject for which the calculations are made.
+All the values listed for the subject are the mean values grouped by the subject's id and the activity that was carried out.

+##Activity
+The column that indicates what the type of activity done by the subject possible values are:

+* WALKING
+* WALKING_UPSTAIRS
+* WALKING_DOWNSTAIRS
+* SITTING
+* STANDING
+* LAYING

 ## Transformation details